 Many acne products list benzoyl peroxide as a key ingredient, and this agent is a close relative of hydrogen peroxide.
 Both are bleaching agents, and both are used in the treatment of acne, but they do have significant differences.
 While hydrogen peroxide is water-soluble, benzoyl peroxide is not and forms a film.

-Hydrogen Peroxide Acne Scars
+Hydrogen Peroxide and Acne Scars

 In an ironic twist, while many believe hydrogen peroxide can be used to brighten darkened skin and diminish the appearance of scars, use of this solution can actually cause scarring.

 Another study, published in the International Journal of Dermatology, found that when the body increases production of its own hydrogen, there’s a correlated increase in acne inflammation.
-That may indicate that the overuse of hydrogen peroxide as a topical treatment could cause inflammation and even worsen acne blemishes.
+That may indicate that the overuse of hydrogen peroxide for acne as a topical treatment could cause inflammation and even worsen acne blemishes.

 Clearer skin in as little as two weeks.